-Confirmation of Training: Candidates applying to take the restorative auxiliary examination must submit proof of the training at the time of application verifying appropriate educational and clinical training.
+Confirmation of Training: Candidates applying to take the restorative auxiliary examination must submit proof of the training on or before the published deadline date verifying appropriate educational and clinical training.
 For programs (i.e., dental hygiene programs, dental assisting programs, and continuing education courses) with multiple applicants, Program Directors may email one blanket letter from the Program Director's college email with a list of all eligible students verifying training to place restorations.

-Examination Fee: The examination fee is \$445.00, and payment must be submitted on or before the published deadline date.
+Examination Fee: The examination fee is \$455.00, and payment must be submitted on or before the published deadline date.
 Payment must be for the exact amount and can be paid online via VISA, Mastercard, or by cashier's check or money order with the applicant's 10-Digit CRDTS ID number written in the lower left-hand corner.
 Personal checks are not accepted.